Coyotes and You - What You Need to Know

 In spring and summer, coyote activity is on the rise!

-Already this year, we have started to receive calls about coyotes acting more brazen and aggressive around people and larger dogs, mainly in southern Los Altos and Los Altos Hills, and the hills of Palo Alto.
+Already this year, we have started to receive calls about coyotes acting more brazen around people and larger dogs, mainly in southern Los Altos and Los Altos Hills, and the hills of Palo Alto.
 Most likely these incidents occur near a coyote den and with a pack of coyotes.
 It's important to remember that the local wildlife are our neighbors.
 It comes with living in such a beautiful place like the Bay Area.
-So it is important to learn how to live side by side peacefully.
+Coyotes in this area are more "urbanized" than ones you'd see in a National Park for instance.
+They have become accustomed to the presence of people, cars, etc., and have easy access to food sources like trash cans and small domestic animals.
+Because of that, it may seem like a coyote “isn't scared” or “acting aggressive”, when they are just walking up a city street.
+It’s important learn how to live side by side peacefully.

 We want to make you “Coyote Aware” by sharing information with you, and you sharing it with others.
 If we can prevent one cat from being killed, or resident from feeling threatened, it’s all worth it!